Hiangtam: Related place names

 The local name of Churachandpur town in Manipur is Hiangtam Lamka, or generally shortened as Lamka.
 Though permanent settlement in Lamka began only in 1930, the British had already built a rudimentary road from Lamka to Hiangtam as part of their effort to suppress the tribal uprising - hence the term "Hiangtam-Lamka".

 In 1999, a new Zou settlement, Hiangzou, came into existence within Churachandpur town.
-The name, Hiangzou, was inspired by the historic Hingtam village further south.
+The name, Hiangzou, was inspired by the historic Hiangtam village further south.